LeeoBianchi/HealpixMPI.jl/paper.md

 # Summary

 The spherical harmonic transforms, or SHTs for short, are a family of mathematical operators which often constitute the computationally heaviest step of scientific software in a variety of fields.
-For this reason, many efforts has been spent over the last decades to obtain the fastest and most efficient possible SHTs implementations.
+For this reason, many efforts have been spent over the last decades to obtain the fastest and most efficient possible SHTs implementations.
 In brief, a spherical harmonic transform can be seen as sort of two-dimensional Fourier transform defined on the sphere, which can be used for decomposing a spherically-symmetric field such as the temperature of the sky measured in a specific frequency range.
 For this reason, SHTs are a crucial tool for the analysis of cosmic microwave background (CMB), which is one of the most active research field of recent cosmology.
 As the resolution of the most recent observational experiments significantly increases, efficient algorithms alone are no longer enough to perform SHTs in acceptable run times and a parallel approach must be implemented.
 Employing a high number of computing cores in the most efficient way in order to perform fast spherical harmonic transform operations is the main goal of the Julia package `HealpixMPI.jl`, presented in this paper.

 # Statement of need

 The Julia package `HealpixMPI.jl` constitutes a natural extension of the package `Healpix.jl` [TOCITE], providing an efficient parallelization of its sperical harmonic transform functionalities.
 Where `Healpix.jl`, in turn, constitutes a Julia-only implementation of the HEALPix [TOCITE] library, which provides one of the most used tasselation schemes of the two-sphere.
 HEALPix is currently one of the most used libraries when performing numerical analysis of the cosmic microwave background radiation.
 In fact, the code existing under the hood of `HealpixMPI.jl` was born as a contribution to this same very specific research field.
 However, I have decided to publish it in the form of a new Julia package as it can be useful for a variety of projects other than mine.

 As mentioned before, an efficient parallel implementation of the spherical harmonic transforms is crucial in the CMB research field for obtaining feasible run times when dealing with the most recent astrophyisical observational experiments which provide increasingly high resolution.
 `HealpixMPI.jl` tackles the problem by providing a hybrid parallelization of the computationally heaviest functionalities of `Healpix.jl`, through a simultaneous shared-memory (multithreading) and distributed-memory (MPI) parallel implementation.

 # Main Features